 Businesses locating in an APZ-1 Special Incentives District have access to an enhanced discretionary EDIP grant program, in addition to several entitled incentives.
 Learn more.

-The City has also created a business license fee incentive for new companies locating in Virginia Beach, which has established a $50 per year cap for each of the first two years a company operates in Virginia Beach (manufacturers are exempt from paying any business license fee).
+The City has also created a business license fee incentive for new companies locating in Virginia Beach with gross receipts exceeding $200,000, it is capped at a $50 per year for each of the first two years a company operates in Virginia Beach (manufacturers are exempt from paying any business license fee).

 Certain projects may also be eligible for assistance from the Commonwealth of Virginia.